HaxeFoundation/code-cookbook/assets/content/cookbook/Other/Trait-Pattern.md

 [tags]: / "static-extension"

-# A Trait Pattern
+# An Automatic Interface Implementation Pattern

-Haskell has typeclasses, Rust has traits.
-Both provide a way to extend a type with a large number of methods that depend on just a few user-specified properties.
-Additionally, systems that support the trait-like pattern allow the same underlying type to be extended by multiple unrelated traits.
+Interfaces are cool because they let us tell the compiler about a relationship between classes that we can rely on when designing programs.
+However, it kind of stinks that we can't include method implementations in an interface declaration.

-You can emulate the trait-like pattern  in Haxe using  interfaces, static extensions, and the @:using metadata.
+Not to worry, Haxe has you covered.
+By using interfaces, static extensions, and the @:using metadata, you can implement functions that are automatically available for all implementors of your interface.

 ## An example:

-The following defines a "trait" for things that have a name.
+The following defines an interface for things that have a name.

 ```haxe
 // HasName.hx